 So, what are those instructions?
 It will probably look something like this, with one change in red in the first sentence:

-1. Using the ink on that beautiful napkin, scarf, or placemat, put the ink in the printer.
+- Use the ink on that beautiful napkin, scarf, or placemat and put it in the printer.

 Reminder: ensure you put the ink in the right containers: Black goes in B, the blueish color goes in C for Cyan (B is for BLACK, not blue!), the pink is Magenta and goes in M, and the yellow goes in Y (no alternative name for yellow).
 If you put one in the wrong color, STOP.
 Look up videos and tutorials online to help you.
-It’s a tedious process, you’ll need to procures syringes to suck out the ink, but you haven’t ruined your printer.
+It’s a tedious process, you’ll need to procure syringes to suck out the ink, but you haven’t ruined your printer. - Load the paper.

 Note: there are instructions for installing from your phone or from the CD.
 There’s a good chance that your laptop doesn’t even have a CD player, so just skip the CD.
 And unless that’s the only device that you have, don’t install from a mobile device or tablet.
 Get it setup from your computer first.